httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 defined in terms of {{FETCH}}, since that is the abstraction that browsers use for HTTP; it enforces many of these best practices.

-Applications using HTTP MUST NOT require HTTP features that are usually negotiated to be supported.
+Applications using HTTP MUST NOT require HTTP features that are usually negotiated to be supported by clients.
 For example, requiring that clients support responses with a certain content-coding ({{?I-D.ietf-httpbis-semantics}}, Section 6.2.2) instead of negotiating for it ({{?I-D.ietf-httpbis-semantics, Section 8.4.4) means that otherwise conformant clients cannot interoperate with the application.
 Applications MAY encourage the implementation of such features,